Media Director: Grant Cohen, c: 316-239-5213, media@YellowTennisBall.com

 Delray Beach Open On-site Media Center: 561-330-6037

-Media Parking is in the Green VIP lot in front of City Hall.
+Media Parking is in the Orange lot (OLD SCHOOL SQUARE Parking Garage) in front of City Hall.
 Follow the signs from Atlantic Avenue.

 Bag searches will occur at the gate.
 “Wanding” may occur.

 Lockers are available for camera storage on a first-come, first-served basis.
 Media should bring their own locks.